-Watco Danish Oil and tung oil are two types of wood-finishing oils with distinctly different properties.
+Watco Danish Oil and tung oil are two types of wood-finishing oil with distinctly different properties.
 Watco Danish Oil is a brand name of Danish oil.
-Both Danish oil and tung oil can achieve the result of a finish on your woodwork, but maintenance and durability as well as the amount of time invested in finishing the item is one big difference between tung oil and Danish oil.
+Both oils can achieve the result of a finish on your woodwork, but maintenance and durability as well as the amount of time invested in finishing the item is one big difference between tung oil and Danish oil.

 Danish Oil Properties

 Danish oil is an oil-varnish blend.
-According to the Popular Woodworking website, amateur woodworkers made boiled linseed oil easier to apply by thinning it with turpentine or mineral spirits, "so the proportions were about one-third linseed oil, one-third varnish and one-third thinner."
+Amateur woodworkers started making boiled linseed oil easier to apply by thinning it with turpentine or mineral spirits, so the proportions were about one-third linseed oil, one-third varnish and one-third thinner.
 This new solution also dried quickly.
 Manufacturers capitalized on this homemade solution by making types of Danish oil readily available in hardware stores.

 Tung Oil Properties